Microform

-Microforms are scaled-down reproductions of documents, typically either films or paper, made for the purposes of transmission, storage, reading, and printing.
-Microform images are commonly reduced to about 4% or 1/24 of the original document size.
-For special purposes, greater optical reductions may be used.
+A microform is a scaled-down reproduction of a document, typically either photographic film or paper, made for the purposes of transmission, storage, reading, and printing.
+Microform images are commonly reduced to about 4% or 1/24 of the original document in diameter and more than 500X in size.
+For higher storage density, greater optical reductions up to 150X may be used.

 Three formats are common: microfilm (reels), microfiche (flat sheets), and aperture cards.
 Microcards, also known as "micro-opaques", a format no longer produced, were similar to microfiche, but printed on cardboard rather than photographic film.

+In addition to filming from original paper documents, equipment is available that accepts a data stream from a computer and directly produces a microform; the system exposes film to produce images as if the stream had been sent to a line printer and the listing had been microfilmed.
+The process is known as computer output microfilm or computer output microfiche (COM).